vtex/cli-plugin-rewriter/README.md

 ## `oclif-example redirects:export CSVPATH`

-Export all redirects in the current account and workspace
+Exports all redirects defined in the current account and workspace to a CSV file.

 ```
 USAGE
   $ oclif-example redirects:export CSVPATH

+ARGUMENTS
+  CSVPATH  Name of the CSV file.

 OPTIONS
   -h, --help     show CLI help